acelliott1218/task-smasher/README.md

 2. Scroll down to the form and input the following data:
    - Email
 3. Click Submit
-4. User should be redirected to CI form success page.
+4. The user should be redirected to the CI form success page.

 Expected:

-Form submits with no warnings or errors and user is redirected to CI form success page.
+The form submits with no warnings or errors and the user is redirected to the CI form success page.

 Actual:

-Website behaved as expected with no errors or warnings and redirected to CI form success page.
+The website behaved as expected with no errors or warnings and redirected to the CI form success page.

 _Scenario Three - Not an Email_